 - The cover letter, resume, and two letters of recommendation should be submitted as one PDF titled “lastname_firstname.pdf”(i.e. letts_tracy.pdf).

 What will I be doing?

 Depends on your specialisation!
-We believe in getting you involved immediately in the responsibilities of your area.
-You will work with your team and also have independent duties.
-But beyond your particular area, you will get involved in some of everything.
-There may even be some administrative work like copying and filing – We all have to do that.
+You will start working with our teams immediately and at the same time, have independent responsibilities.
+But beyond your specialization, you will have some involvement in all aspects of technical & production management – ranging from administrative work like copying and filing; to observing technical rehearsals in the theatre.
 You can also expect to be part of company and department meetings so you get a good idea of the big picture.